WouterSpekkink/SquinkyVCV/test/README.md

 As stated above, much of the test code is unremarkable, other than its existence.
 There are a couple of modules however that might be useful to others.

 [MeasureTime](./MeasureTime.h) is used to measure the CPU usage of any arbitrary code.
 It takes a simple lambda and profiles it.

-[Composite pattern](../composite/README.md) allows us to run our plugin code inside a test application as well as inside a VCV Track plugin module.
+[Composite pattern](../composites/README.md) allows us to run our plugin code inside a test application as well as inside a VCV Track plugin module.

 [Assert Library](./asserts.h) is a very basic collection of assertion macros loosely based on the Chai Assert framework.

-[Makefile](../Makefile) we have enhanced the standard plugin Makefile in several important ways.
+We have enhanced [Makefile](../Makefile) in several useful ways.
 * Default `make` will generate a plugin with assertions disabled.
 * `make test` will generate test.exe, our unit test application, with asserts enabled.
 * `make perf` will generate perf.exe, our unit test application, with asserts disabled.